Entrywise Estimation of Singular Vectors of Low-Rank Matrices with Heteroskedasticity and Dependence: Main Results

 In the context that $M$ is a symmetric, square matrix and $E$ is a matrix of independent noise along the upper triangle, \citet{cape_signal-plus-noise_2019} developed asymptotic normality results for the rows of the leading eigenvectors, which is similar in spirit to our main result in Theorem \ref{thm:b-e}.
 Similarly, \citet{fan_asymptotic_2020} studied general bilinear forms of eigenvectors in this setting.
 Our results do not apply in these settings even if $n = d$ since we require that $E_{ij}$ and $E_{ji}$ are independent if $j\neq i$.
 On the other hand, their results cannot be applied in our setting either because of the dependence structure.

 Regarding our $\ell_{2,\infty}$ concentration results, perhaps the most similar results appear in \citet{cai_subspace_2020}, in which the authors study the performance of the diagonal deletion algorithm in the presence of independent heteroskedastic noise.
-Our work differs from theirs in several ways: \begin{itemize} \item We allow for dependence among the rows of the noise matrix, whereas \citet{cai_subspace_2020} requires the entries of the noise matrix to be independent random variables. \item \citet{cai_subspace_2020} allow for missingness in the matrix $M$, whereas we assume that the matrix $M$ is fully observed. \item Assumption \ref{assumption:eigengap} requires that $\sqrt{d \log(n\vee d)} \lesssim \lambda_r/\sigma$, whereas the theory in \citet{cai_subspace_2020} covers the setting $(nd)^{1/4} \lesssim \lambda_r/\sigma$, which is a broader range than ours for the $\snr$ regime. \item Our main results include both asymptotic normality and $\ell_{2,\infty}$ concentration, whereas \citet{cai_subspace_2020} only obtain $\ell_{2,\infty}$ concentration. \item Our $\ell_{2,\infty}$ concentration result does not incur the ``diagonal deletion effect'' in the upper bound of Theorem 1 in \citet{cai_subspace_2020}, since this has been accounted for using the HeteroPCA algorithm (see Theorem~\ref{thm:2_infty_deterministic}).
+Our work differs from theirs in several ways: \begin{itemize} \item We allow for dependence among the rows of the noise matrix, whereas \citet{cai_subspace_2020} requires the entries of the noise matrix to be independent random variables. \item \citet{cai_subspace_2020} allow for missingness in the matrix $M$, whereas we assume that the matrix $M$ is fully observed. \item Assumption \ref{assumption:eigengap} requires that $\sqrt{d \log(n\vee d)} \lesssim \lambda_r/\sigma$, whereas the theory in \citet{cai_subspace_2020} covers the setting $(nd)^{1/4} \lesssim \lambda_r/\sigma$, which is a broader range than ours for the $\snr$ regime.
+However, we note that our $\ell_{2,\infty}$ concentration holds under the weaker assumption $\lambda_r/\sigma \gtrsim \kappa (nd)^{1/4} \sqrt{r\log(n\vee d)}$ (which can be seen from the main proof in Section \ref{sec:proofs}). \item Our main results include both asymptotic normality and $\ell_{2,\infty}$ concentration, whereas \citet{cai_subspace_2020} only obtain $\ell_{2,\infty}$ concentration. \item Our $\ell_{2,\infty}$ concentration result does not incur the ``diagonal deletion effect'' in the upper bound of Theorem 1 in \citet{cai_subspace_2020}, since this has been accounted for using the HeteroPCA algorithm (see Theorem~\ref{thm:2_infty_deterministic}).
 This allows our upper bound to scale with the noise. \end{itemize}

 The most important of these differences is perhaps the last point, since eliminating the diagonal deletion effect is crucial for our asymptotic normality analysis.
 Besides us removing this term, our upper bound agrees with theirs up to a $\sqrt{r}$ factor.
 Also, since we have rid ourselves of the error coming from diagonal deletion, we are able to achieve the minimax lower bound for this problem given in Theorem 2 of \citet{cai_subspace_2020} up to log factors when $r, \mu_0, \kappa \asymp 1$.